KLXX

 KLXX (1270 AM), known as "Super Talk 1270", is a radio station located midway between Mandan and Bismarck, North Dakota, United States.
 It has always been licensed to Mandan, although most of its audience is in neighboring Bismarck.
-KLXX currently broadcasts with a talk radio format.
+KLXX currently broadcasts with a news/talk format.

 Townsquare Media also owns KACL 98.7 (Oldies), KBYZ 96.5 (Classic rock), KKCT 97.5 (Top 40), and KUSB 103.3 (Country) in the Bismarck-Mandan area.
 All the studios are at 4303 Memorial Highway in Mandan.
 The AM transmitter and tower are also at this location.